neilg63/julian_day_converter/README.md

 # Julian Day Compatibility methods for Chrono

 This library provides compatibility with astronomical applications that use Julian Days as 64-bit floats.
+A **Julian day** represents the number of days since the beginning of the Julian period, which started at 12 noon on 24th November 4712 BCE (-4713-11-24T12:00:00 UTC), and is used primarily by astronomers, and in software for easily calculating elapsed days between two events.
+Julian days facilitate calculations when dealing with extended periods of time.

 It adds a Trait and 4 utility methods to the Rust's standard datetime crate, Chrono, and as well as standalone functions to convert to and from Unix timestamps.
-All date-time objects are UTC and may be converted to chrono::DateTime but adding a time zone.
+All date-time objects are UTC and may be converted to a timezone-aware chrono::DateTime .

 ## Direct functions